A Passing Opportunity to Break Bad Contracts

 Omitted from a Will?
 The Act Trumps a Copyright Creator's Will

-Another termination quirk, exemplified by example three below, allows family members to recapture a full 67-years of copyright if the creator died within 28-years of initially publishing the work.
+Another termination quirk, exemplified by example two below, allows family members to recapture a full 67-years of copyright if the creator died within 28-years of initially publishing the work.

 Similarly, in 1938 Jerry Siegel and Joe Schuster, two young men from Cleveland, Ohio, signed over all of their rights to the Superman character to DC Comics for $130.00 and vague promises of future work.
 Starting in 1999, using Section 304 of the Copyright Act, Siegel’s heirs recaptured his rights to the Superman character.
 Similarly, the estates of James Baldwin, Truman Capote, William Saroyan, Lorenz Hart, as well as children born out-of-wedlock to creators and composers like Hank Williams, have availed themselves of these valuable rights.

 "To Do" List for Authors & their Families

 Review Old Files.
 If ever there was a time to review old copyright files, it's now.
 If you can, locate copies of old contracts and license agreements.
 Make a list of titles and publication dates.
 If the author or creator is deceased, compile a list of possible heirs.

 Don't Dawdle.
 Doing nothing is not an option.
 If you simply do nothing, the termination window will close.